-The following was my response.
+The following is a modified version of my response.

 Thanks for posting the video.

 It was actually very informative.
 He certainly did a good job setting up a useful framework from which to approach a work which, honestly, is an excruciating chore.

 The irony is that Mr. Harvey lays bare the hollow pretense and the glaring flaws in Capital in the first few minutes.
 Anyone who values freedom and individualism and possesses a rudimentary grasp of economics would have to suspend a great deal of common sense in order to even engage the work.

 1. You don’t REALLY understand Marx until you’ve read Capital, man!